maxmmyron/twiffs/README.md

 # twiffs

+> [!NOTE]
+> This project is not under active maintenance as Twitter's codebase seems to rapidly change.
+This is not something I particularly want to keep up with.
+I may revisit this in the future with a better implementation that doesn't rely on shaky class parsing.

 twiffs is a browser extension that a native-like experience for showing diff highlighting for edited tweets.

 ![twiffs demo gif](./demo.gif)